La chercheuse d’esprit, a Pantomime Ballet

 SCENE 8 (No. 16)

-. . . q[u]and Madame Madré les arrête, fait rentrer Nicette dans la maison, et retient Alain avec elle. (‘. . . when Madame Madré stops them, has Nicette go back into the house and makes Alain stay with her.’)
+. . . q[u]and Madame Madré les arrête, fait rentrer Nicette dans la maison, et retient Alain avec elle. (‘. . . when Madame Madré stops them, makes Nicette go back into the house and makes Alain stay with her.’)

 (arrangement for violin (Mojca Gal) and fortepiano (Thys Grobelnik))